availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 #### pg-boss does not provide a public interface for tasks to self-report their status

 The problem that pg-boss' design creates is that out-of-the-box it would not be robust across DamaTaskController server restarts.
-The public interface that that pg-boss uses to keep track of a task's status requires the process in which pg-boss started the task to outlive the task's process.
+The public interface that pg-boss provides to keep track of a task's status requires the process in which pg-boss started the task to outlive the task's process.

-pg-boss' interface uses an async [handler](https://github.com/timgit/pg-boss/blob/HEAD/docs/readme.md#workname--options-handler) function to keep track of task progress.
+More specifically, pg-boss' public interface uses an async [handler](https://github.com/timgit/pg-boss/blob/HEAD/docs/readme.md#workname--options-handler) function to keep track of task progress.
 If the handler successfully completes, the task is marked as complete.
 If the handler throws an error, the task is